infinitEnigma/github-slideshow/_posts/0000-01-02-infinitEnigma.md

 ---
 layout: slide
-title: "Wlcome to our second slide!!"
+title: "Welcome to our second slide!!"
 ---
 Testing second slide...
 Use the left arrow to go back!